Paying Student Loans vs. Investing: Where to Put Your Money First

 Use the Student Loan Hero Student Loan Payoff vs. Invest Calculator to make the math a little easier.

-If interest from any one of your loans or others debts is higher than the amount you expect to earn from an investment, it makes sense to pay that debt first.
+If interest from any one of your loans or other debts is higher than the amount you expect to earn from an investment, it makes sense to pay that debt first.
 But there are also other factors you’ll want to take into consideration beyond the math.

 If the mere existence of your loans stresses you out, it’s worth working toward becoming debt-free before investing.
 It’s also worth reducing debt if you like a guaranteed ROI.
 As The Motley Fool explains, paying off your loan sooner saves you on interest.
 You know exactly how much money you’re saving in interest whereas investing comes with no guarantee.